 In addition to these more organised, formal means of healing, parishioners acting on their own initiatives and in informal circumstances visit others who are sick, either at home or in hospital, to bring friendship and comfort to those in distress.
 In this way, everyone in his or her everyday life brings healing to the world, to those one knows and loves, and to oneself.

 Sacrament of Reconciliation

 Healing may come through sacramental reconciliation (also known as confession).
 This way of personal healing through unburdening one’s conscience, receiving forgiveness, and committing to amendment of life is available by meeting with one of our priests.
 The Sacrament of Reconciliation may be requested anytime.
-Please contact our rector, The Rev. Jessica Schaap at 604.685.6832 ext 14.
+Please contact our priest-in-charge, The Rev. James Duckett at 604.685.6832 ext 14.